-The frequency of wet weather overflows from the reticulation system must not exceed 18 overflows per 10 years.
+The frequency of wet weather overflows from the Blackheath reticulation system must not exceed 10 overflows per 10 years, the frequency of wet weather overflows from the Mt Victoria reticulation system must not exceed 10 overflows per 10 years, and the frequency of wet weather overflows from the Winmalee reticulation system must not exceed 10 overflows per 10 years.
 Compliance with this condition must be determined at the end of each reporting period against the frequency predicted using the hydraulic sewer system model required by condition L7.1 with the 10 year rainfall time series data.

-L7.3 The licensee must report the number of wet weather overflows per 10 years as determined using the hydraulic sewer system model required by condition \$Parameter1\$.
+L7.3 The licensee must report the number of wet weather overflows per 10 years as determined using the hydraulic sewer system model required by condition L7.1.